telerik/blazor-docs/components/contextmenu/refresh-data.md

 ## Observable Data

->note The Context Menu will receive this feature in a future release.
-You can currently refresh its Data by creating a [New collection reference](#new-collection-reference).
+>note The Context Menu does not support binding to observable data.
+You can currently refresh the component by creating a [new collection reference](#new-collection-reference).

 @[template](/_contentTemplates/common/observable-data.md#observable-data)